hanjinliu/acryo/rst/main/loader.rst

 Subtomogram averaging
 =====================

-:meth:`SubtomogramLoader.average` crops all the subtomograms around the molecules and average them.
+:meth:`average` crops all the subtomograms around the molecules and average them.
 This method always returns a 3D :class:`numpy.ndarray` object.

 .. code-block:: python